pjhamera/carapi/README.md

 ## Tests
-Tests of the endpoints can be found in car_make -> car_app -> tests.py.
+Tests of the endpoints can be found in car_app -> tests.py.